georgeweigt/eigenmath/README.md

 ./eigenmath test/selftest2
 ```

-If something goes wrong, "stop" is printed.
+If something goes wrong, "Stop" is printed.
 Otherwise, all good.

 To generate LaTeX output